Errors and Warnings¶

 ¶

-Warns that threads were scheduled using estimated costs, despite the fact that data was provided from profile-guided optimization (see Thread Profile-Guided Optimization) as fed into Verilator using the
+Warns that threads were scheduled using estimated costs, even though that data was provided from profile-guided optimization (see Thread Profile-Guided Optimization) as fed into Verilator using the

 profile_data